Nina Goswami: taking the lead on diversity at the BBC

 In 2020, I read about 50:50 in an inspiring Behavioral Scientist article entitled What Companies Who Want More Diversity Can Learn From the BBC.
 It made the case for better representation in the media and a radical change of methodology.
-It also made me understand that the subject of the media, representation and role models concerns all types of organisations.
-In fact, this BBC initiative offers a game-changing roadmap for any organisation that is determined to improve its equality of opportunity.
+It also made me understand that the subject of the media, representation, and role models concerns all types of organizations.
+In fact, this BBC initiative offers a game-changing roadmap for any organization that is determined to improve its equality of opportunity.

-As the BBC’s first creative diversity lead, Nina Goswami is paving the way to better representation for other media and organisations across the world.
+As the BBC’s first creative diversity lead, Nina Goswami is paving the way to better representation for other media and organizations across the world.

 Is it even possible to have 50% women and 50% men on the air in all content?
-The teams that have joined Goswami’s programme at the BBC and in partner organisations around the world prove that it is.
+The teams that have joined Goswami’s program at the BBC and in partner organizations around the world prove that it is.
 They show that change involves more than just image.
-By showing more diversity, you make other points of view, other stories and topics heard.
+By showing more diversity, you make other points of view, other stories, and topics heard.
 You promote different people and you become better at what you do.
 So Goswami’s fight for increased diversity in the media is an inspiration to companies of all kinds.

 I contacted Goswami on Twitter and she agreed to an interview.
-The pandemic did not stop us from meeting on Zoom and having a conversation about how to improve gender equality and inclusion in organisations.
-With passion, authenticity and humility, Goswami told me about her life, her work and the 50:50 project she pilots at the BBC.
+The pandemic did not stop us from meeting on Zoom and having a conversation about how to improve gender equality and inclusion in organizations.
+With passion, authenticity, and humility, Goswami told me about her life, her work, and the 50:50 project she pilots at the BBC.

 A passion for journalism

 Goswami dreamed of being a journalist when she was a little girl.
-She explains gleefully that her vocation came to her at the age of eight when the whole family was gathered in front of a BBC news programme.
+She explains gleefully that her vocation came to her at the age of eight when the whole family was gathered in front of a BBC news program.
 “We were discussing my older brother’s future career.
 On television, the news was presented by Moira Stuart, the first black female presenter in [British] history.
-My father turned to me, pointing to the TV and said, ‘I can see you doing that some day’.”
+My father turned to me, pointing to the TV, and said, ‘I can see you doing that someday’.”
 In the end, it wasn’t in front of the camera that Goswami made her career (at least not so far), but the seed of her vocation as a journalist was planted that day.